Iswarya-Android/NewsApp/README.md

 # 🗞️ News App - Jetpack Compose

-A Simple and modern Android News App built using Kotlin, Jetpack Compose, Retrofit, Paging3, and Coroutines.
+A modern Android News App built using Kotlin, Jetpack Compose, Retrofit, Paging3, and Coroutines.
 This app fetches and displays news articles using a REST API, with support for pagination and caching.

 ---